Carbon-izer Presents Northwest Freeway (Outer Belt)

 Public Storage / 18106 Northwest Freeway

 This sprawling self-storage complex has been here since the 1990s.
 In the early 2010s, it assumed its current brand, Public Storage (previously Morningstar Mini-Storage).
 It sits at the northeast corner of Steeple Way Blvd. and Northwest Freeway, the other side has an apartment complex, a building of which faces the freeway.
-Unlike some of the apartments beyond Beltway 8, these apartments have no access from the freeway.
-However, the apartments, currently Kessler Jersey Village Apartments (11011 Pleasant Colony Drive) This used to be The Promenade Jersey Village and between February 2020 and early 2022 changed the name to what they have now.
-It was Trails of Steeplechase at least from 2000 to 2006 but had the Promenade name as of late 2007.
-The apartments were built in 1995.
+Unlike some of the apartments beyond Beltway 8, these apartments (currently known as Kessler Jersey Village Apartments) have no access from the freeway.

 AutoSavvy Houston Northwest / 17930 Northwest Fwy.